mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/README.md

 ```diff
 + 3) System Model 1 (SM1)
 ```
 This folder contains the code require to implement SM1 in the paper.
-Remark that for SM1 the Gaussian Process has to be calibrated on observations of the original signal interpolated through a cubic splie and denoted as $$\tilde{s}(t)$$ (for more details see the pdf of the paper), whose process is denoted as $$\widetilde{s}(t)$$.
+Remark that for SM1 the Gaussian Process has to be calibrated on observations of the original signal interpolated through a cubic splie and denoted as $\tilde{s}(t)$ (for more details see the pdf of the paper), whose process is denoted as $\widetilde{s}(t)$.
 This represents the reference model to the EMD stochastic embeddings given in System Model 2 and System Model 3.
 Remark that under SM1, the GP model for  $S(t)$ is obtained via
 $$
 S(t) \stackrel{d}{=} \widetilde{S}(t) + \epsilon(t)
 $$